karencfisher/my-transformer/readme.md

 3) Train on corpus (turns out fine tuning the encoder helps)
 4) Write similar sentences and predict their sentiment

-It is just a toy data set and model so far, but POC that the encoder in fact trains apprently as it should.
+It is just a toy data set and model so far, but POC that the encoder in fact trains and be used as it should.